 The framework for the INTERGROWTH-21st Project was based on work by the World Health Organization (WHO) to develop growth charts based on how children should grow, under healthy conditions.

 Growth charts have long been a tool used by pediatricians and parents as a measure of health and wellbeing of children, but for many years the charts that were used were based on a small population of predominantly formula-fed children.
 Because infants grow differently on formula than they do on human milk, decisions made based on “appropriate” growth were often skewed.
 Breastfed infants tend to gain weight faster in the first 3–4 months, but are generally leaner than their formula-fed counterparts by 12 months.
-This caused concern for many breastfeeding parents throughout the first year, as their baby’s charted growth seemed to dive from growing “too fast” to “too slow.”
+This caused concern for many breastfeeding parents throughout the first year, as their baby’s charted growth seemed to shift from growing “too fast” to “too slow.”

 In 2006, WHO released a new set of growth charts for children 0–59 months, based not on how children do grow, but instead on how they ought to grow.
 The WHO standards were based on prospective data from a diverse population of babies who were given optimal, physiologically normal nutrition (i.e. infants were exclusively breastfed for six months), after which age- and culturally-appropriate complementary foods in addition to human milk were provided.
 Although it took a few years for researchers to accept the new standards, in 2010, the U.S. Centers for Disease Control and Prevention (CDC) issued a statement recommending that health care providers use the charts for all infants, acknowledging that the growth of breastfed babies is the standard against which all infant growth should be compared.